Three children rescued from van caught in waves at Florida beach

-ORLANDO, Florida Rescuers pulled three children from a minivan tossing in the surf at a Florida beach after their mother drove them into the Atlantic Ocean, according to the Volusia County Sheriff's Office.
+ORLANDO, Florida Rescuers pulled three children from a minivan tossing in the surf at a Florida beach on the Atlantic Ocean, and investigators were trying on Wednesday to determine how the vehicle driven by their pregnant mother ended up in the water.

-The mother, whose name has not been released, was undergoing mental health evaluation, according to the sheriff's news release Wednesday afternoon.
-No one was seriously injured.

 A videotape of the rescue recorded by a Canadian tourist and aired by television stations showed lifeguards and bystanders at Daytona Beach frantically pulling the children, ages 3, 9 and 10, out of the van as it bobbed in the waves on Tuesday.